hafa786/Generative-AI/ai-chat-assistance/README.md

 Due to limitation of time and other factors, there are many improvement or addition can be made to this project to increase scope of the project.
 For example:

 - <b>Testing</b>: In future, adding tests to test the each of the UI components using `testing-library/react`
-- <b>Use single docker script file</b>: If i got a chance i can write one file to run the both docker container once.
 - <b>Improve code quality</b>: In future, adding eslint to the UI components would be plus to handle many future risks.
 - <b>State management</b>: In future, adding React Context API + useReducer or Redux Toolkit.
 - <b>Security</b>: Add authorization to access the endpoints by AWS Access token etc.
 - <b>Deploy AWS</b>: Deploy by writing cdk constructs.
-- <b>Styling library</b>: In future, add some stylish .
+- <b>Styling library</b>: In future, add some stylish and prettier.